UK to reunify national rail network under government control | Business

 "I am a great believer in rail, but for too long passengers have not had the level of service they deserve," Johnson said in a statement.

-The privatisation of Britain's railroads followed the sell off of other state-owned assets that began under Prime Minister Margaret Thatcher, Major's predecessor.
+The privatization of Britain's railroads followed the sell-off of other state-owned assets that began under Prime Minister Margaret Thatcher, Major's predecessor.

-While the government continued to own infrastructure such as railroad tracks and stations, rail services were run by private companies under a series of regional franchises.
-That led to high prices, inefficiency and a series of embarrassing episodes in recent years when the rollout of new schedules left commuters stranded and frustrated by a shortage of trains.
+While the government continued to own infrastructures such as railroad tracks and stations, rail services were run by private companies under a series of regional franchises.
+That led to high prices, inefficiency, and a series of embarrassing episodes in recent years when the rollout of new schedules left commuters stranded and frustrated by a shortage of trains.

 The COVID-19 pandemic exacerbated the problem as passenger numbers plummeted, forcing the government to reexamine the franchise model.